benweare/EM_scripts/README.md

 A collection of various useful scripts, not associated with any particular publication.

 Most scripts are for controlling TEMs via DigitalMicrograph (DM) scripting in DMScript and Python, with some image processing scripts, and a few other scripts that don't fall neatly into a category.
+Anything in MATLAB is probably a legacy from my PhD.

 If you found these useful, please drop a reference in your work so others can benefit too.